Feminine Energy Lens Quiz: Discover the Energetic Pattern Blocking Your Peace

 Each of the following questions has 5 answer choices.
 Choose the one that feels most true for you.
-Your responses will reveal the energetic lens through which you tend to see the world—offering insight into what your life is trying to show you in order to experience peace as your permanent state of being.
+Your responses will reveal the energetic lens through which you tend to see the world—offering insight into what your life is trying to show you in order to experience peaceful feminine energy as your permanent state of being.

-The Striver sees the world as fundamentally unsafe—an unpredictable, unstable place where survival must be earned.
+As a woman who sees reality through the lens of a striver, the world may be seen as fundamentally unsafe—an unpredictable, unstable place where survival must be earned.
 Through this lens, safety is not a birthright, but a reward for effort.
 “No one’s coming to save me” becomes an unspoken mantra.

-You may have grown up in a home where a parent was absent, neglectful, or emotionally unavailable.
-Perhaps your basic needs—whether physical, emotional, or energetic—were unmet.
-Or maybe you were simply handed the generational belief that if you want to make it in life, you have to work hard.
+This lens developed not merely out of chance but because of a deeper reason.
+Most likely, a woman with a striver lens may have grown up in a home where a parent was absent, neglectful, or emotionally unavailable.
+Perhaps her basic needs—whether physical, emotional, or energetic—were unmet.
+Or maybe she was simply handed the generational belief that if you want to make it in life, you have to work hard.
 Harder than others.
 Hard enough to outrun instability.

 And so the Striver was born: the part of you who got up early, stayed late, tried harder, and carried it all—because she had to.

-To heal the Striver lens is to come home to the Earth within you.
-It is to remember that the ground beneath your feet supports you without asking anything in return.
-That the trees don’t hustle to grow, and the rivers do not effort to flow.
-Inner safety is not built by how much you have in your bank account, or how well your partner behaves—it is a frequency you cultivate inside, again and again, until your nervous system believes it.
+To heal the Striver lens is to come home to the spirit of earth within you.
+It is to feel how life already supports you, such as the ground beneath your feet that does it without asking anything from you in return.
+It is to become one with the trees don’t hustle to grow, and the rivers that do not effort to flow.
+It is to embody the safety that is not built by how much you have in your bank account, or how well your partner behaves.
+Rather, it is a presence you cultivate inside, again and again, until your nervous system believes it.

 When you begin to feel safe in your own being—safe to slow down, to receive, to trust—you begin to dismantle the old story that you must “earn your right to exist.”
-Life begins to open in new ways.
-In business, this might look like asking for more and receiving it without guilt.
+And this is when life beautifully begins to open in new ways.
+In business or career, this might look like asking for more and receiving it without guilt.
 In love, it may look like releasing control and allowing yourself to be held.
-And within your own mind, you experience something rare and sacred: the silence of enoughness.
+And within your own mind, you experience deep stillness, peace, and rest-- something you have always wanted your whole life but never thought you had earned enough for it yet.

-Letting go of the Striver is like taking off a heavy backpack you didn’t know you were wearing your whole life.
-In its place rises a sense of calm, grounded flow.
-A rhythm aligned not with survival, but with life itself.
-And from this rooted place, everything begins to grow—naturally, effortlessly, abundantly, as unconditional receiving becomes your permanent state of being.
+Letting go of the Striver is like taking off a heavy backpack you didn’t know you were carrying your whole life.
+In its place rises a sense of calm, serenity, and grounded flow.
+A rhythm aligned not with survival and effort, but instead ease in everything you do.
+And from this rooted place, everything from relationships to career begin to grow—naturally, effortlessly, abundantly, as unconditional receiving becomes your permanent state of being.

 A memory your soul is longing to return to: